|

 2.00 Credits

-This course provides a comprehensive perspective on the fundamental assumptions, problems, and solutions to natural resources management issues in the Western U.S. We will examine the historical roots of management and explore new paradigms for managing natural resources.
-Must be taken prior to NRM 497 to fulfill the Capstone requirement.
+Students will design and implement an independent research project and formally communicate results in oral and written scientific formats, and for a public audience.
+Students will learn about natural resource management in the Western U.S. Must be taken prior to NRM 497 to fulfill the Capstone requirement.
 Offered winter semester.
-Prerequisites: Senior standing, STA 215, NRM 150, and one of the following: NRM 330, NRM 386, NRM 408, NRM 420, NRM 452, NRM 462.
+Prerequisites: Senior standing, STA 215, NRM 377, and one of the following (NRM 330, NRM 386, NRM 408, NRM 415, NRM 420, NRM 430, NRM 454, NRM 462, or NRM 472).

 Prerequisite: